-The Surprising Reason You Might Want to See a Less Experienced Therapist
+The Surprising Benefits of Seeing a Less Experienced Therapist

 An easy piece of therapy advice you’ll find everywhere—including on our site—is that it’s better to see a therapist with more experience.
 The longer a therapist has been in practice, and the more experience they have working with clients like you, the better—right?

 Well, yes.
 But not always.
 There are reasons you might want to consider seeing someone with less experience instead of more.
 One reason is cost.

 Affordable Counseling Options